creatif-studio/ansible-anchore/readme.md

 - go to vagrant directory `cd vagrant` and `vagrant up`
 - run this command `vagrant ssh-config > vagrant-ssh`
-- cat the private key in this path `IdentityFile`
+- `cat` the private key in this path `IdentityFile`
 - replace `files/ssh.key` with the value above
 - replace ip in `ansible.host` with `192.168.56.2`
+- run `ansible-playbook ansible.yml --tags "install-docker"`
+- run `ansible-playbook ansible.yml --tags "install-network"`
-- run `ansible-playbook ansible.yml`
+- run `ansible-playbook ansible.yml --tags "install-anchore"`

 # How to run in server?